The Last Romantics

 Often working in Tempera, this diverse group of artists had in common an interest in the British Narrative tradition.
 Although artists such as Burne-Jones and Stanley Spencer now loom large in the public's imagination, the majority of Last Romantics are less well known – a stable of unsung heroes and heroines who make up a compelling chapter currently absent from most accounts of 20th Century British Art.

-• Winifred-Knights: Self-portrait,-1920
+• Winifred-Knights: Design-for-Wall-Decoration,-c.1918

 Catalogues including works by the Last Romantics